This post may contain affiliate links. Please read our disclosure policy.

-My shoyu chicken recipe is a Hawaii-style bone-in dinner that will whisk you away to a tropical evening!
-Any chicken recipes that cook bone-in are sure to deliver tender meat that melts in your mouth.
+My shoyu chicken recipe is a Hawaii-style bone-in plate lunch that will whisk you away to a tropical evening!
+Any chicken recipe that cooks bone-in is sure to deliver tender meat that melts in your mouth.

-This shoyu chicken recipe brings that plus a taste of the most famous local Hawaiian chicken dish, aloha shoyu chicken!
+This shoyu chicken recipe offers all that, plus a taste of the most famous local favorite Hawaiian chicken dish: aloha shoyu chicken!

-Pair this recipe with my authentic Hawaiian macaroni salad for a creamy-sweet contrast, or whip up a whole slew of tropical chicken with my Huli Huli chicken!
+Pair this recipe with my authentic Hawaiian macaroni salad for a creamy-sweet contrast, coconut rice, pineapple coleslaw, or whip up a whole slew of tropical chicken with my Huli Huli chicken!

 Any chicken dish that marries sweet with savory is a major WIN in my book!
 Who can resist that flavor combination?
 Plus, I guarantee everyone in your house will gobble this dinner down!